AgentHub

 DevinFit score 10/10Devin is the best fit when the organization wants an autonomous system to take real backlog items such as migrations, repetitive tickets, and scoped engineering chores off the team's plate.It only works well when review, acceptance, and rollback discipline are already defined.

-GitHub CopilotFit score 8/10GitHub Copilot is the safer enterprise default when leaders want backlog reduction through Copilot Enterprise, cloud agent, code review, and IDE agent workflows while keeping GitHub governance around the work.It can now cover more agentic work, but plan choice, premium request usage, and human review gates still determine whether it really clears backlog or just speeds up existing owners.
+GitHub CopilotFit score 8/10GitHub Copilot is the lower-risk enterprise default when leaders want backlog reduction through Copilot Enterprise, cloud agent, code review, and IDE agent workflows while keeping GitHub governance around the work.It can now cover more agentic work, but plan choice, AI Credit usage, and human review gates still determine whether it really clears backlog or just speeds up existing owners.

 Gemini Code AssistFit score 8/10Gemini Code Assist moves up when the backlog is tightly tied to Google Cloud projects, Cloud Run deployment, platform work, and terminal-heavy workflows where agent mode can operate with configured tools.It is still less purpose-built than Devin for queue-clearing autonomous work, and some agent-mode paths depend on VS Code, Google Cloud setup, and explicit tool permissions.